Weighing gas-rich starless halos: Dark matter parameter inference based on gas distributions: Results

 To generalize this result to the full RELHIC sample, we quantify the local environment for every object in Figure~\ref{Fig:FigEnvironmentDensityAll}.
 We measure the gas density at a radial distance of $r \approx 100$ kpc (a scale larger than twice the virial radius of the most massive RELHICs) and plot it against the recovery accuracy in halo mass (top) and concentration (bottom).
 The horizontal dashed line indicates the expected density given the boundary condition assumed by the \citetalias{Benitez-Llambay2017} model.
+Quantitatively, at $r \approx 100 \, \mathrm{kpc}$, we find a median gas density of $\rm log(n_{H}^{env}/cm^3)=-5.79^{+0.28}_{-0.24}$.
+For comparison, \citet{Garcia-Bethencourt2026} defined the environmental density differently, measuring the gas density within the spherical shell $R_{200} < r < 7 R_{200}$, and reported a median value of the RELHICs' environments of $\rm log(n_{H}^{env}/cm^3)=-5.91^{+0.32}_{-0.45}$.
+If we adopt their exact definition for our sample, we recover an even more compatible median density of $\rm log(n_{H}^{env}/cm^3)=-5.90^{+0.35}_{-0.31}$.
+The excellent agreement between these values not only confirms the environmental similarities between the two samples but also demonstrates that both methods for estimating the local environmental density yield virtually identical results.

 We observe a striking correlation that aligns with our hypothesis.
 Systems residing in overdense environments consistently yield positive mass residuals (overestimated $M_{200}$) and negative concentration residuals.
 Conversely, systems in underdense environments yield underestimated masses and overestimated concentrations.
 Crucially, the intersection of the data cloud with the zero-bias axis occurs close to the~\citetalias{Benitez-Llambay2017} density, albeit with large scatter.
-This suggests that: (i) the~\citetalias{Benitez-Llambay2017} model is accurate when its boundary assumptions are met; and (ii) that part of the scatter in the recovered host dark matter parameters is driven by the diversity of environmental densities sampled by RELHICs in our simulation.
+This suggests that: (i) the~\citetalias{Benitez-Llambay2017} model is accurate when its boundary assumptions are met; and (ii) that part of the scatter in the recovered host dark matter parameters is driven by the diversity of environmental densities sampled by RELHICs in our simulation ~\citep[see, e.g.,][for a similar result]{Zheng2025}.